Chemical food poisoning results from eating a plant or animal that contains a toxin.

 A few commonly grown plants are poisonous.
 Highly toxic and potentially fatal plants include castor beans, jequirity beans, poison hemlock, and water hemlock, as well as oleander and foxglove, which contain digitalis glycosides.
 Few plant poisonings can be cured by specific antidotes.

 Castor beans contain ricin, an extremely concentrated poison.
 Ricin has been used in assassination attempts.
 Castor bean seeds have a very tough shell so the bean must be chewed to release the poison.
-Jequirity beans can cause death after swallowing.
+Jequirity beans contain abrin, a related and more potent toxin.
+They can cause death after swallowing.
 Children can die after chewing only one bean.
 Poisoning from castor beans or jequirity beans may cause severe vomiting and diarrhea (often bloody) after a delayed period.
 People later become delirious and have seizures.
 They may become comatose and die.
 Doctors sometimes try to flush the beans out of the stomach and intestines before they are absorbed.

 Hemlock poisoning can cause symptoms within 15 minutes.
 People develop a dry mouth and later a rapid heart beat, tremors, sweating, seizures, and muscle weakness.
 Water hemlock may cause vomiting and diarrhea, delirium, seizures, and coma.

 Oleander, foxglove, and the similar but less toxic lily of the valley, can cause vomiting and diarrhea, confusion, irregular heartbeat, and high levels of potassium in the bloodstream.
 These plants contain a substance very similar to the heart drug digoxin.
 Doctors sometimes treat people who are poisoned by these plants with a drug used to treat digoxin overdose.

 Many other plants cause less serious toxic effects.